-A summary of the Board skills matrix is set out below [as at 30 June 2021]:
+A summary of the Board skills matrix is set out below [as at 30 June 2022]:

-SKILLS AND EXPERIENCE AND DIVERSITY HORIZON BOARD REPRESENTATION [OUT OF 6 DIRECTORS] Industry Experience Senior executive or Board experience in the upstream oil and gas sector, with experience and knowledge across some or all of exploration, development and operations, combined with an understanding of Horizon corporate purpose.
+SKILLS AND EXPERIENCE AND DIVERSITY HORIZON BOARD REPRESENTATION (OUT OF 6 DIRECTORS) Industry Experience Senior executive or Board experience in the upstream oil and gas sector, with experience and knowledge across some or all of exploration, development and operations, combined with an understanding of Horizon corporate purpose.
 Membership of industry related organizations.
-4 Financial acumen 4 Senior executive or equivalent experience in financial accounting and reporting, corporate finance, internal financial controls and risk management.
-Strategy and risk Experience in developing, implementing and challenging a successful strategy over the long term.
+5 Financial acumen Senior executive or equivalent experience in financial accounting and reporting, corporate finance, internal financial controls and risk management.
+5 Strategy and risk Experience in developing, implementing and challenging a successful strategy over the long term.
 Experience in risk management and oversight of risk.
-6 Leadership 6 Successful senior executive.
-Corporate Governance Experience with an organization that is subject to comprehensive governance and regulatory framework.
+6 Leadership - 5 Successful senior executive. • Corporate Governance Experience with an organization that is subject to comprehensive governance and regulatory framework.
 Commitment to high standards of governance.
-6 International Experience 5 Senior management or equivalent experience or exposure to political, regulatory and business environments in global locations, particularly PNG and China.
-Health, safety, environment and social responsibility Good working understanding of workplace health and safety, and environmental and social responsibility regarding the broad impacts of climate change.
+6 International Experience Senior management or equivalent experience or exposure to political, regulatory and business environments in global locations.
+5 Health, safety, environment and social responsibility Good working understanding of workplace health and safety, and environmental and social responsibility regarding the broad impacts of climate change.
 6 People and performance Experience in relation to managing people and remuneration including incentive arrangements, leadership and development.
-6 Capital projects and commercial capability Experience working in an industry with projects involving large capital outlays and long-term investment.
+6 Capital projects and commercial capability 5 Experience working in an industry with projects involving large capital outlays and long-term investment.
 Broad range of commercial skills and experience.
-6 Information technology 2 Knowledge of information technology governance including privacy and cyber security.
+Information technology 4 Knowledge of information technology governance including privacy and cyber security.